 Another cause of liver cirrhosis is viral hepatitis which means inflammation of the liver due to viral infection.
 Only hepatitis B and hepatitis C can cause chronic infection which may lead to scarring and cirrhosis.
 Initially, the symptoms are mild.
 Therefore it is necessary to do regular checkups for people having hepatitis.

 Diagnosis of liver cirrhosis?

-In early stages, liver cirrhosis don’t have symptoms.
+In the early stages, liver cirrhosis doesn’t have symptoms.
 Cirrhosis can be first detected through a routine blood test or checkup.
 To confirm a diagnosis, laboratory and imaging tests are done.